camille-chanel/camille-chanel.github.io/_pages/lectures102/switch.md

 ```

 #### Aside: Naming Enums
 You'll note that I named the enum "Level" and not "Levels".
 This is by convention.
 You'll want your enum name to be singular, because puzzleDifficulty cannot hold more than one value at a time.
-Just like declaring an integer is `int data`, not `ints data` (even the integer type has a range of possible values).
+Just like declaring an integer is `int data`, not `ints data` (even though the integer type has a range of possible values).